museumcomputernetwork/mcn-2020-git-haiku/index.md

-Silent the old town
+An old pond
-is quieted with creepers
+he starts to grind the rice,
-Lilies on the rocks
+Among the flowers